Blueming9511/DOIT/README.md

 # DOIT
-To do list project in order to practicing Javascript in The Odin project.
+To-do list project to practice Javascript in The Odin project.